 Mid Century Art .com

-Mid-Century Art (MCA) was created by San Francisco designer, Michael Cahn, to feature a collection of original serigraphs manufactured in the 1970s as Graphilia Textile Supergraphics.
-Luckily the few remaining Supergraphics, so popular in the 70s, were safely stored in the 80s and remain in like new condition today.
+Mid-Century Art (MCA) was created by San Francisco designer, Michael Cahn, to feature a collection of original serigraphs hand silk-screened in the 1970s.
+Luckily the few remaining 'Supergraphics', so popular in the 70s, were safely stored in the 80s and remain in like new condition today.

 Although more 'Vintage' than 'Mid-Century' these pieces complement a Mid-Century aesthetic very well.
 So well in fact MCA invested in the keyword domain Mid Century Art to showcase Supergraphics to its largest clientele; lovers of Mid-Century and Modern design.